Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Food Coloring Safe?

 Food coloring has a sordid history in our food industry.
-Companies weren’t always honest and transparent, often using food coloring to hide spoilage or the discoloration in older food.
-Some of the colors contained hazardous materials like lead and arsenic as well, compounding the issue.
+Companies weren’t always honest and transparent and used food coloring to hide spoilage or discoloration in older food.
+Some of the colors also contained hazardous materials like lead and arsenic, compounding the issue.

-Then, the Food and Drugs Act of 1906 banned the use of toxic food coloring.
+Then, the Food and Drugs Act of 1906 banned toxic food coloring.
 The approved food coloring came from coal tar dye.
-In the 1950s, this coal tar dye was also banned, leading to the Color Additives Amendments of 1960, which enacted strict oversight for color additives in human and animal foods.
+In the 1950s, it was also banned, leading to the Color Additives Amendments of 1960, which enacted strict oversight for color additives in human and animal foods.

 Now, the Food and Drug Administration (FDA) strictly regulates all color additives used in food.
 The certified colors include fewer than 10 approved colors, and colors derived from natural pigments in plants, minerals, and animals are allowed.
 The FDA also regulates the amount of food coloring allowed and its disclosure on the packaging.